NxxxxxxW/multithreaded-determinant-calculator/README.md

-# multithreaded-determinant-calculator
+# Multithreaded-determinant-calculator
-A toy for calculating determinants with threads
+A toy which is for calculating determinants with threads

 ## Usage
-### matrix-generator
+### Matrix-generator
 Generate NxN matrices with matrix-generator
 ```
-	matrix-generator n modifier [srand] > output
+	Matrix-generator n modifier [srand] > output
 ```
-n => dimensions of the matrix
+n => Dimensions of the matrix

-modifier => multiply the rand statement by this.
+modifier => Multiply the rand statement .
 Currently matrix values are calculated by `round((rand()%(1000*modifier))/1000)`

-srand => if there is a particular seed, otherwise it will just use current time
+srand => If there is a particular seed, otherwise srand will uses current time

-output => output file for the generated matrix
+output => Output the file for the generated matrix

-### determinant
+### Determinant
-Calculates determinant of input matrix using threads
+Using threads to calculate determinant of input matrix.
 ```
 	determinant input.txt #threads
 ```
-Use the debug versions for more verbose output
+Use the debug versions for more verbose outputs

 Compile with `make x`,
 ```